Russia says West's diplomatic push on Syria is 'untimely' - Journal du Cameroun

 The three allies on Saturday presented a draft Security Council resolution just hours after carrying out military strikes on three targets they said were linked to Syria’s chemical weapons program.

-Asked about the draft text, Russian Ambassador Vassily Nebenzia told AFP that it was “untimely,” indicating Moscow was not ready to engage with the West on Syria after the military strikes.
+Asked about the proposed resolution, Russian Ambassador Vassily Nebenzia told AFP that it was “untimely,” indicating Moscow was not ready to engage with the West on Syria after the military strikes.

 “First they have to undo what they did a few days ago,” Nebenzia said, referring to the military action.